Appendix · reference

 Conclusion (verbatim)

-The PinePhone Pro FreeBSD port is real, active, and usable for development — it boots to a touchscreen desktop today.
-USB and WiFi are the critical barriers to daily-driver use.
-The PineTab2 port is feasible because the RK3566 SoC already has working FreeBSD drivers via the Quartz64 platform, and the device tree is in mainline Linux.
-The two hardest PineTab2-specific problems are the MIPI DSI display (no FreeBSD framework exists) and the BES2600 WiFi (barely functional even on Linux).
-The pragmatic path is: use the PinePhone Pro for FreeBSD mobile development now, contribute USB and WiFi fixes that benefit both devices, then bring up the PineTab2 headless via HDMI using the Quartz64 foundation.
+The PinePhone Pro FreeBSD port is real, active, and usable for development.
+The original research called USB and WiFi the critical barriers; this repo has since brought both past first light.
+The PineTab2 port is still feasible because the RK3566 SoC already has working FreeBSD drivers via the Quartz64 platform, and the device tree is in mainline Linux.
+The two hardest PineTab2-specific problems are the MIPI DSI display and the BES2600 WiFi.
+The pragmatic path remains: use the PinePhone Pro for FreeBSD mobile development now, finish and upstream the phone’s drivers, then bring up the PineTab2 headless via HDMI using the Quartz64 foundation.

 PORTING_RESEARCH.md, conclusion.
 This was the plan, and it is broadly the path the project has followed.